TAXIIProject/java-taxii-clients/README.md

 ## Feedback

-You are encouraged to provide feedback by commenting on open issues or signing up for the [TAXII discussion list](http://taxii.mitre.org/community/registration.html) and posting your questions.
+Please provide feedback and/or comments on open issues to taxii@mitre.org.